rieder91/pi-co2/README.md

 # Raspberry Pi Air Quality Sensor with Prometheus Exporter

 A small Python program that uses a Raspberry PI, [a SGP30 gas sensor](https://www.adafruit.com/product/3709) and [a HTU21D-f temperature sensor](https://www.adafruit.com/product/1899) to measure humidity, temperature, CO2 and TVOC.
+If you connect a [PeakTech 8005 sound meter](https://www.peaktech.de/productdetail/kategorie/schallpegelmessgeraete/produkt/p-8005.html) using USB, it also exports those measurements.
 It exposes these measurements over HTTP in the Prometheus Exporter format so that you can easily store and view them.

 **Note: I exported the Grafana dashboard to ``doc/grafana-dashboard.json``, so you can import it straight away.**